Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 With MCP client (and server, if you wish), Claude Code can take screenshots of your app, execute database queries, or interact with external APIs.

-The real power appears when combining multiple servers, for example: screenshot → detect visual error → search in logs → create issue, but this is just the tip of the iceberg.
+The real power appears when combining multiple servers, for example: screenshot → detect visual error → search logs → create issue, but this is just the tip of the iceberg.

 Custom Slash Commands

 Slash commands are like reusable macros that define the steps to perform a task.
-Think of them as a recipe, where if you perform all their steps in chronological order, you can have some certainty when predicting the result.
+Think of them as a recipe, where if you perform all its steps in chronological order, you can have some certainty when predicting the result.

 To create a command, create a Markdown file in .claude/commands/ and, if you want, add tracking in your version control so the whole team can use them.